dtang04/advent_of_code_2024/README.md

 * Each directory only has the source code, and not the puzzle inputs.
 * To run a file, simply use `python <filename.py>`.
 * Most solutions should not require importing external Python libraries.

+*Starting from day 9, reflection md files are added*